MK2345/LabelPropagation/README.md

 every other community.

 Runetime: Initialization of each node with a unique label required: O(n).
-Each iteration requires: O(m) m corresponds to the number of edges and n to the number of nodes in the network.
+Each iteration requires: O(m)

+(m corresponds to the number of edges and n to the number of nodes in the network)